broadinstitute/gatk-sv/website/docs/gs/dockers.md

 ### Versioning

 All Docker images are tagged with a date and version number that must be run with the corresponding version of the WDLs.
-For example, `sv-pipeline:2024-09-25-v0.29-beta-f064b2d7` must be run with the WDLs from the [v0.29-beta release](https://github.com/broadinstitute/gatk-sv/releases/tag/v0.29-beta).
-Conversely, the Docker images built with a particular version can be determined from the `dockers.json` file by checking out the commit or release of interest and examining `dockers.json`, e.g.
+The Docker images built with a particular version can be determined from the `dockers.json` file by checking out the commit or release of interest and examining `dockers.json`, e.g.
 [v0.29-beta](https://github.com/broadinstitute/gatk-sv/blob/v0.29-beta/inputs/values/dockers.json).